mauriciogeneroso/gof-design-patterns/src/com/generoso/study/structural/composite/README.md

 * To create a structure in a way that the objects in the structure can be treated the same way.

 ---
+### Example

+Typical example is the File system which contains directories and files.
+A directory can contain files or sub directories but both have to be handled in the same way.
+In the following example, boxes and products are implemented using the Composite pattern.
+A box can contain many products and boxes.
+We need a common way to interact with both entities.

+---
 ### Structure

 <img src="./structural_composite.jpg" width="600" height="400">